arkdelkaos/ark-react-extensions-pack/README.md

 This is a pack with the extensions I use and recommend to my coworkers, so we can activate/deactivate between workspaces easier.
 For example, when working with react and angular projects the process of whitelisting workspace only extensions is kind of tedious.

-## What extensions do I include?
+## Included Extensions

+### Do I need all those extensions?

+Maybe.
+You can just disable any extension you don't want to use.
+But I recommend you to try them.
+- The ones with the icon 🔥 are my favorites!
+- Those with the icon 🔒 are a must!

+Having less extensions running at the same time will always return a better performance.
+But remember that not all extensions are running in the background!: those "on demand" (command palette) extensions weight almost nothing performance wise.
+- The extensions with the icon ⚙️ can be kind of heavy on performance

+I'll try to explain why I use every extension and how to configure it, **but feel free to add a new PR with any change proposal**.

 ### Core
+- 🔒 ESLint
 - 🔥 Live Share
 - 🔥 Project Manager
 - Docker
-- ESLint
 - GitLens
 - Jira and Bitbucket (Official)
-- Path Intellisense
-- TabNine
 - Typescript Hero
+- ⚙️ Path Intellisense
+- ⚙️ TabNine
-- Visual Studio IntelliCode
+- ⚙️ Visual Studio IntelliCode

 ### Linting and Syntax highlighting
 - 🔥 LintLens